 Assistance with administrative issues and with finding accommodation in student residences, including the Cité Internationale Universitaire de Paris, will also be available (Financial support and benefits).

-The current call is now closed
+The current call for enrollment in October 2022 is now closed

 PPU and PPU-Satellite Programs

 From September to the end of October, candidates can apply in parallel to projects from five PPU programs: the PPU program and the PPU-Satellite programs: PPU-IMAGINE, PPU-INCEPTION, PPU-OXFORD and PPU-Research & Technology ) and contact more than one supervisor.